Easy Pumpkin Dog Treat Recipe

 Peanut butter is a solid source of protein and healthy fats for your dog, but be sure it doesn’t have any xylitol, as it’s a sweetener in some PBs that is toxic to dogs.

 I have you covered!
-I make homemade pumpkin puree by either cooking a whole pumpkin in the crock pot or by roasting whole pumpkins in the oven to make puree, both methods are great and good to know how to do.
-Just pick up a few sugar pumpkins (that’s the type typically used for making pumpkin puree) the next time you are in town and you’ll be able to make pumpkin puree at home.
+I make homemade pumpkin puree by either cooking a whole pumpkin in the crock pot or by roasting whole pumpkins in the oven to make the puree.
+Both methods are great and good to know how to do.

 a baking dish with homemade pumpkin dog treats